JMeta0/CC-Seedbox/README.md

 Stuff to do before/after starting docker-compose:

 BEFORE
-- move config files from repo to <CONFIG>
+- move config files from repo to CONFIG
 - change .env file
-- chmod 600 <CONFIG>/acme/acme.json
+- chmod 600 CONFIG/acme/acme.json
 - check config for wildcard cert generation and add DNS redirections (wildcard or for every service)
-- add vpn.conf in <CONFIG>/vpn
+- add vpn.conf in CONFIG/vpn
 - add PLEX_CLAIM

 AFTER
-- chown -R 1000:1000 <downloads>
+- chown -R 1000:1000 downloads
 - change ports in rutorrent VPN and restart it (2 ports for DHT and connections)
 - create admin account in portainer
 - create account in nextcloud